 Nearly three-quarters of small businesses use social media marketing, 45% use paid search, and a whopping 55% use display.
 Don’t be left in the dust—try display on its own or in unison with your other advertising efforts, like social too.

-See how your online presence–including your display and PPC ads–show up with the LOCALiQ Grader.
+See how your online presence–including your display and PPC ads–show up with our free website grader.

 How search ads and display ads work together

 While they each have their own uses, search and display ads work best when they complement each other.
 Here’s how: